klousell/Speculative-UI/README.md

 If you train your own Teachable Machine model, when you export the model you will get a URL for it.
 In the `index.html` file, if you set the `URL` variable equal to your new model, the site will load your classes and run your model.

-### Change the Callback
+### Change the Triggers

 Everytime the model makes a prediction, we have the bar graph update using the prediction.
 We tell the model to do this when we call
 `setupModel` in the `index.html` file.
 The second parameter to the `setupModel` function is a callback that takes the prediction data from the model and does something with it.
-If you want someything else to happen using the prediction data, feel free to modify the callback function:
+If you want something else to happen using the prediction data, feel free to modify the callback function:
 ```
 setupModel(URL, data => {